acritelli/cloudformation-unixtime/README.md

 aws cloudformation create-stack --stack-name unixtime-test --template-body file://cloudformation/unixtime.yaml --capabilities CAPABILITY_IAM --parameters ParameterKey=UnixTimeLambdaS3Bucket,ParameterValue=acritelli-unixtime-function ParameterKey=UnixTimeLambdaS3Key,ParameterValue=function.zip ParameterKey=State,ParameterValue=Rome
 ```

+Wait a few seconds for the Stack to deploy.
 Confirm that the `UnixTime` Output was populated by the Custom Resource (omit the `jq` command if you don't have it installed):

 ```
 aws cloudformation describe-stacks --stack-name unixtime-test | jq .Stacks[0].Outputs